ajconnects/aj_world/README.md

 * Background: Bachelor's degree in Economics and years of experience as a Forex and Crypto trader.

-* Passion: Aspires to excel in programming and become a cybersecurity analyst.
+* Passion: Aspires to excel in programming world.

 * Values: Values independence and personal growth in both personal and professional life.